 20. Getting Dolby Atmos

-You'll also need to be using Netflix's £9 service with your streaming quality set to 'High' to experience Atmos.
+You'll also need to be on Netflix's Premium tier, with your streaming quality set to 'High' to experience Atmos.

 21. Setting up subtitles